 In 2008 Michael moved to Vietnam where he worked at an international school as a writing tutor and educator.
 While in Vietnam Michael traveled extensively and studied Eastern philosophy and meditation practices.
 It was here that he began to become more curious about how we create our own stories and how our cultural locations can inform our experiences.

 In 2011 Michael moved to New York City and enrolled in Brooklyn College to study psychology full time.
 During his time in New York he studied cognitive development, comparative psychology, and learning systems.
 After graduating from Brooklyn College he worked in the Arts and Development lab before seeking his MA in Professional Mental Health Counseling at Lewis & Clark.
-Classes at Lewis and Clark included ecopsychology, expressive arts, emotion focused couple’s therapy, building cultural competency, existential and humanistic theories, and constructivist psychotherapy techniques.
+Classes at Lewis & Clark included ecopsychology, expressive arts, emotion focused couple’s therapy, building cultural competency, existential and humanistic theories, and constructivist psychotherapy techniques.

 Michael is currently an LPC Intern, meaning that he has completed the necessary requirements for his LPC but is working to complete the clinical hours for full licensure.